 Yvonne is a PhD Candidate at the Department of Sociology.
 She conducts her research under the supervision of Prof Sarah Franklin at the University of Cambridge.

-Egg cell donations remain prohibited according to the German Embryo Protection Act.
-It is estimated that because of this prohibition about 5000-6000 German women travel abroad for an egg donation.
+Egg donations remain prohibited according to the German Embryo Protection Act.
+It is estimated that because of this prohibition about 5000-6000 German women travel abroad for an egg donation every year.

-In her PhD research, Yvonne sheds light on the experiences of women and couples during their reproductive journey abroad.
-She will also discuss how an understanding of German ideas of transparency and the perceived need to protect the right of the (unborn) child have informed the ways in which German national legislation regulates gamete donation today.
+In her PhD research, Yvonne sheds light on the experiences of women and couples during this reproductive journey abroad.
+She discusses how an understanding of German ideas of transparency and the perceived need to protect the right of the (unborn) child have informed the ways in which German national legislation regulates gamete donation today.